PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-010-c-fail.md

 "Me neither!" the paper agreed.

-"Well, then, I know exactly what I'm going to do," Twilight said, pretending to wipe a tear from her cheek.
+"Well, then, I know exactly what I'm going to do," Twilight said.
 "You know I never follow advice."

-"What about advice from one of your real friends?" one of them asked.
+"What about advice from one of your *real* friends?" one of them asked.

 Twilight pressed them both flat on the desk.
 "Hay, who said that!"